chayansurana3/C-Project/README.md

 # C-Project
-This repository has projects coded in C language
+This repository has projects made by me in C language